 Malinda (Gaumer) Werts was born on Sept.
-26, 1829 or 1834 in Ohio, the daughter of Jacob and Elizabeth (Sturtz) Gaumer Jr. Her birth year erroneously has been given in some places as 1834.
+26, 1829 in Ohio, the daughter of Jacob and Elizabeth (Sturtz) Gaumer Jr. Her birth year erroneously has been given in some places as 1834.

 She married Solomon Huff Werts (1815-1892), a native of Lovettsville, Loudoun County, VA.
 His parents are believed to have been George Peter and Susannah (Huff) Werts.
 Solomon's birth year may have been 1826 -- sources differ.